-Waste Management Plan Initiation criteria Response activities that will be genera ting waste have been initiated Jurisdictional Authority AMSA (Commonwealth waters) or Do ۲ (spills moving into State waters) Control Agency AMSA (Commonwealth waters) or DoT (spills moving into State waters) NB: Santos WA will initially coordinate waste management through its waste service provider and will continue to do so until such time that control of waste management is taken over by AMSA and/or DoT.
-Objective Comply with waste treatment, transpor contamination while reducing, reusing t and disposal regulations and prevent secondary and recycling waste where possible.
-Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Termination criterionAll waste generated from the oil spill response has been stored, transported and disposed as per the regulatory requirements; and Agreement is reached with Jurisdictional Authorities to terminate the response Refer to Section 17 for the Controls, Performance Outcomes, Standards and Measurement Criteria to meet this objective.
+Waste Manager nent Plan Initiation criteria Response activities that will be genera ting waste have been initiated Jurisdictional Authority AMSA (Commonwealth waters) or Do (spills moving into State waters) AMSA (Commonwealth waters) or Do (spills moving into State waters) Control Agency NB: Santos WA will initially coordinate waste management through its waste service provider and will continue to do so until such time that control of waste management is taken over by AMSA and/or DoT.
+Objective Comply with waste treatment, transport and disposal regulations and prevent secondary contamination while reducing, reusing and recycling waste where possible.
+Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Termination criterion All waste generated from the oil spill response has been stored, transported and disposed appearance per the regulatory requirements; and Agreement is reached with Jurisdictional Authorities to terminate the response Refer to Section 17 for the Controls, Performance Outcomes, Standards and Measurement Criteria to meet this objective.